awslabs/whiskey-jack/README.md

 exl | a *simple* expression language.
 Small code snippits can be placed in the graph.
 The language is intentionally simplistic so that it has a chance of being translated into multiple underlying languages.
 If you want a real programming language, use one.  `Exl` is intended for interconnection glue and straightforward math. metadata | represents the "parts catalog" - all the different kinds of nodes that can be used to build the graph.
 The parts catalog itself is in src/main/resources/ang/pcats/**.pcat.
 QandA | The "question and answer" framework.
 Roughly a dynamic dialog box that's context-dependent. nodeviewerfx | the UI to all of the above, written as a [JavaFX](https://openjfx.io) desktop application.
 The UI is in the spirit of the one found in [Blender](https://docs.blender.org/manual/en/2.79/render/blender_render/materials/nodes/introduction.html).
+Since the UI is isolated in this one package, it should be possible to re-implement the UI using other technologies.

 This is all functional, to a limited extent, but far from truly useful.
 Very much a work-in-progress.
+For those of you working for Amazon there are a few progress-report videos [here](https://broadcast.amazon.com/channels/58393).

 The IDE I use is [Netbeans](https://netbeans.apache.org), so you'll find a few config files from it in the source.
-But any other IDE should work too, since it uses Maven to automate builds.
+But any other IDE should work too, since this repo uses Maven to automate builds.

 The structure of this project is rubbish.
 It's all one repo.
-It should be broken up into multiple repos.
+It should be broken up into multiple hierarchic repos.
 And it should someday be changed to use Gradle instead of Maven.
 Mañana